domoritz/leaflet-locatecontrol/README.md

 A useful control to geolocate the user with many options.

-Tested with Leaflet 0.7 in Firefox, Webkit and mobile Webkit.
+Tested with [Leaflet](http://leafletjs.com/) 0.7 in Firefox, Webkit and mobile Webkit.
+Tested with [Font Awesome](https://fortawesome.github.io/) 4.2.0.

 ## Demo